Promotional prizes

 Kaoru Oe (2015)

-Frans Helmerson Award
+Frans Helmerson Award 5.000 Euro (financed by Hanna Lange)

-Luka Coetzee und Petar Pejčić (2022)
+Luka Coetzee and Petar Pejčić (2022, prize shared)

-Birgitta Elisa Oftestad and Yuki Sayama (2018)
+Birgitta Elisa Oftestad and Yuki Sayama (2018, prize shared)

-Min Ji Kim und Yoonsoo Yeo (2016)
+Min Ji Kim and Yoonsoo Yeo (2016, prize shared)

 This sponsorship award, endowed with €2,500 by the Bad Sodener Musikstiftung Jürgen Frei (BSM), provides support to a student at Kronberg Academy.
 The prize is presented every two years at a Prize Winners’ Concert held by the music foundation, in which the recipient gives a solo performance.
-More information can be found at https://www.kronbergacademy.de/typo3/www.musikstiftung.dewww.musikstiftung.de
+More information can be found at www.musikstiftung.de